Quantized Distributed Nonconvex Optimization Algorithms with Linear Convergence under the Polyak--${\L}$ojasiewicz Condition: Proof of Proposition

 We proceed to show that the quantizer is unsaturated for $k=p+1$.

 where the second inequality holds due to (\ref{EpsilonK}); the fourth inequality holds due to (\ref{Lemma1Bb}) and (\ref{Lemma1Bc}).

 For the first term in $V(k)$, we know that

-where the first equality holds due to Algorithm \ref{alg:A}; the first inequality holds due to the Cauchy-Schwarz inequality; the second inequality holds due to $\rho(\bm{K})=1$; the last inequality holds due to the Cauchy-Schwarz inequality.
+where the first equality holds due to (\ref{CptAlgA}); the first inequality holds due to the Cauchy--Schwarz inequality; the second inequality holds due to $\rho(\bm{K})=1$; the last inequality holds due to the Cauchy--Schwarz inequality.

 For the second term in $V(k)$, it can be calculated that